Working during your studies

 You are also not allowed to work off campus if you are here as an exchange student for only one semester, even if you have a study permit.

 If you meet the requirements, you can work off campus.
-You can’t work more than 20 hours per week off campus during regular academic semesters.
+You can’t work more than 24 hours per week off campus during regular academic semesters.
+If you are self-employed, you must calculate and keep track of your hours of work yourself.

 To understand your right to work off campus during the summer semester, you have to first find out whether the summer semester is mandatory in your study program.
 For the study programs in this list, you have to be enrolled for the summer semester.
-The list is effective as of September 14, 2023.
 If you start your study program in the summer semester, then that summer semester is also a mandatory semester for you.
 For more information, contact your faculty’s academic advisors (in French only).

 The summer semester isn’t mandatory in your study program